zammad/zammad-documentation/admin/console/working-on-users.rst

 .. tip::

-   Unlocking a locked user account is also supported by Zammads web UI.
+   Unlocking a locked user account is also supported by Zammad's web UI.
    Please refer the `admin documentation`_ for more information.

 .. _admin documentation: